cloudnativetrainings/trainings/advanced_operations_of_kubernetes_with_kubeone/07_deploy-app-02-external-access/README.md

   kubectl apply -f manifests/app.service.yaml
   ```

-Now let's configure a valid SSL certificate for you app. `sed` will replace `TODO-YOUR-DNS-ZONE` with your DNS ZONE, e.g.:`student-XX-XXXX.kubermatic.training`.
+Now let's configure a valid SSL certificate for you app. `sed` will replace `TODO-YOUR-DNS-ZONE` with your DNS ZONE, e.g.:`student-XX-XXXX.cloud-native.training`.
 Please ensure you will use **YOUR STUDENT ID**:

 * Check no certificate is present
   ```bash